A Digestive Smoothie for Better Gut Health

 - Chop and soak the cabbage in a bowl of hot water.
 Use a splash of apple cider vinegar if not organic.
 Drain, chop it up and throw it in the blender.

 - Skin and chop up the pineapple into chunks your blender can handle.
-This can be quarters in a good one like this excellent blender I use, or smaller for low powered blenders.
 Make sure you include the core and if you don’t usually eat it when you have your pineapple.
 You can also save pineapple cores in the fridge specifically for smoothie recipes like this or the arthritis smoothie recipe here.

 - Cut your papaya in half and scoop out just a quarter of a teaspoon of the seeds into the blender.
 Scoop out the remaining seeds into a container and freeze them for long-term storage and future smoothies.
 You can read about the many papaya seed benefits here.

 - Scoop out around one third of one half of your papaya into the blender.
 The section near the stem may contain more digestive enzymes.
 Keep the rest in the fridge for other healing smoothie recipes.

 - Pour in your kefir or coconut water.
 Fill until it is around half way up the blender jug.

 When to Have This Intestinal Healing Smoothie

 The best time to drink this smoothie for digestion is around half an hour before a meal, particularly one often gives you trouble like a meal with meat, dairy or wheat.

 Usually I recommend drinking your smoothies immediately for the best taste and most benefits.
 I can understand though making up a digestive remedy like this three times a day can be a challenge.